Gaojiashania

-Gaojiashania cyclus is a worm-like, soft bodied organism with an epibenthic mode of life.
+Gaojiashania cyclus is an extinct fossil worm-like, soft bodied organism known from the Ediacaran of China and North America.
 Composed of repeating ring-like units, G. cyclus is flexible, soft, and not easily preserved.
 Pyritization prior to decay of soft parts results in the well preserved casts and molds we see today.
+It probably had an epibenthic mode of life.

-Morphology, anatomy, & behavior
+Morphology, anatomy, and behavior

 Initially thought to be an annelid, G. cyclus is a soft bodied organism with small, hard, internal rings.
 Specimen morphology does not have much variation, tube lengths range from 30 to 60 mm and have constant diameter.
 Specimens are composed of repeating flexible units, subdivided further into annuli (Figure 2).

 Method of fossilization

 Gaojiashania cyclus are not preserved as a whole due to their soft bodies, and the only record that currently exists are impressions left behind by these organisms (Fig. 3).
 That being said, the impressions themselves are still fossilized and must undergo processes to become so.
 Three types of preservation have been identified within the Gaojiashan Lagerstätte section: pyritization, kerogenization (Fig. 5), and aluminosilicification (Fig. 6).
 Of these, pyritization is the dominant fossilization process, with over eighty percent of specimens found in certain areas having been fossilized this way.
 The level of preservation is due to this; pyritization likely occurred relatively early in the fossil forming process, before soft parts had decayed.
 This quick mineralization is what resulted in such detailed casts.